Universal quantum control by non-Hermitian Hamiltonian: Reduction from triangularization to diagonalization

-which is exactly the von Neumann equation for the ancillary projection operator $\Pi_k(t)$~\cite{Jin2025Universal,Jin2025Entangling,Jin2025ErrCorr,Jin2025Rydberg}.
-It has been proved as a necessary and sufficient condition for the partial diagonalization of $H_{\rm rot}(t)$ in the basis state $|\mu_k(t)\rangle$.
+Eq.~(\ref{Simp}) can reduce to the von Neumann equation (\ref{von}).
+It has been proved as a necessary and sufficient condition for the partial diagonalization of $H_{\rm rot}(t)$ in the basis state $|\mu_k(0)\rangle$.
 When $k$ can run from $1$ to $K$, $H_{\rm rot}(t)$ can be completely diagonalized.